v4nn4/v4nn4.github.io/_posts/2023-10-24-stable-diffusion-and-time-reversal.md

 ## Centered Gaussian case

 When the initial distribution is Gaussian, the process $$X$$ stays Gaussian, and we get a closed form for the distribution $$p$$.
-We can then derive the exact mean and variance of the reverse diffusion.
+We can then derive the exact mean and variance of the reverse process.

 **Note** : going from a normal distribution to a standard normal distribution can be done in one step : $$X_1 = (X_0 - \mu) / \sigma$$.
 The following derivation is for learning purpose only!